Skip to content

 Which LLM model works best for code generation?

 The model you use in the main chat should be somewhat smart, since workflow management can be hard for smaller models.
-We recommend something like GTP-5, although GPT-5 mini has shown good results in our tests.
+We recommend something like GPT-5, although GPT-5 mini has shown good results in our tests.

-The MCP web scraping tools, to generate expectations and code, are designed to work well enough with models for which GitHub Copilot paid plans (Pro or better) allow unlimited requests, like GTP-5 mini.
+The MCP web scraping tools, to generate expectations and code, are designed to work well enough with models for which GitHub Copilot paid plans (Pro or better) allow unlimited requests, like GPT-5 mini.
 Given the number of requests that those tools can generate, it could be very costly to use a smarter model.

 Documentation